-While older adults have a higher risk of getting shingles, shingles can also occur in young people.
-Trends show an increasing rate of shingles among younger and middle-aged people.
+Young people can get shingles, but older adults have a much higher risk of the condition.
+However, trends show an increasing rate of shingles among younger and middle-aged people.

 This article explores shingles and why young people may also get shingles.
 It also compares younger people and children who develop the condition, possible complications, treatment, and prevention.